Betty White: A Celebration

 Betty White: A Celebration, originally titled Betty White: 100 Years Young – A Birthday Celebration, is an American documentary film about the actress Betty White.
 It was released in theaters on what would have been her 100th birthday, January 17, 2022.
-White died on December 31, 2021.
+White died on December 31, 2021, from complications following a stroke, two and a half weeks prior to the film's release, thus making this her final film role.

 Production

 In December 2021, it was announced that White's 100th birthday would be celebrated with a new documentary-style movie about her life and career.
 The title was revealed as Betty White: 100 Years Young – A Birthday Celebration in the same announcement.

 The announced cast includes many of White's friends: Ryan Reynolds, Tina Fey, Robert Redford, Lin-Manuel Miranda, Clint Eastwood, Morgan Freeman, Jay Leno, Carol Burnett, Craig Ferguson, Jimmy Kimmel, Valerie Bertinelli, James Corden, Wendie Malick, and Jennifer Love Hewitt.
 The film was reformatted after White's death, focusing more greatly on the final interview she gave for it, said by the production company to give "a backstage look at her career, and insights into what was most important to her."